Unlocked (2017 film): Plot

 After a Paris operation fails on her watch, Central Intelligence Agency interrogation officer Alice Racine works undercover at a community centre in London.
 The area is known for Islamic extremism, and she passes on intel to the security services, including MI5 Intelligence Chief Emily Knowles.
 Racine's former station chief and mentor Eric Lasch tells her she should not feel guilty for the Paris deaths and needs to get back into the field.
-The CIA and MI5 learn that radical imam Yazid Khaleel plans a biological attack on an American target on British soil in collaboration with American-born Islamic convert David Mercer.
+The CIA and MI5 learn that radical imam Yazid Khaleel plans a biological attack using Marburg virus on an American target on British soil in collaboration with American-born Islamic convert David Mercer.
 Frank Sutter, an officer from the CIA's London Station, tells Racine she has orders from Europe Division Chief Bob Hunter to help them interrogate and break Khaleel's captured courier, Lateef.

 In a hotel, Racine interrogates Lateef and coaxes the message he is to deliver to Mercer's representative.
 Before divulging the details of the message to Sutter, she receives a call from her handler, Ed Romley, who confusingly gives her the same mission brief as Sutter.
 Realising she has been tricked, Racine attempts to remove Lateef from their custody, but he dies during a gunfight.
 She retreats to Lasch's apartment, but operatives attack, and Racine witnesses Lasch's death.
 She escapes to a safe house owned by Lasch and apprehends burglar Jack Alcott, who is in the process of robbing the apartment.
 Restraining him in the bedroom, she contacts Hunter and Romley, who, despite claiming to believe her, per protocol, send SCO19 officers to apprehend her.
 After fighting two of the officers and being tasered, she is saved by Alcott and the two escape.
 When Alcott reveals he is a former Royal Marine who served in the Iraq War, Racine reluctantly allows him to accompany her.
 Racine seeks the help of Amjad, a friend and client from the community centre.